MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/debugger-extensions.md

 ## <span id="ddk_debugger_extensions_dbg"></span><span id="DDK_DEBUGGER_EXTENSIONS_DBG"></span>

-Visual Studio, WinDbg, KD, and CDB all allow the use of debugger extension commands.
+WinDbg, KD, and CDB all allow the use of debugger extension commands.
 These extensions give these three Microsoft debuggers a great degree of power and flexibility.

 Debugger extension commands are used much like the standard debugger commands.
 However, while the built-in debugger commands are part of the debugger binaries themselves, debugger extension commands are exposed by DLLs distinct from the debugger.